Security, Apache Kafka, Architecture

 Anomaly detection identifies unusual patterns.
 A consumer that typically reads 1,000 messages per second suddenly pulling millions raises flags.
 A producer connecting from a new geographic region warrants investigation.
 Machine learning models establish baselines and alert on deviations.

 Behavioral analysis builds profiles of normal service behavior.
-Login times, data access patterns, throughput rates—all contribute to a behavioral signature.
+Login times, data access patterns, throughput rates, all contribute to a behavioral signature.
 Deviations suggest compromise or misconfiguration.
+For comprehensive tracking of access patterns, see Audit Logging for Streaming Platforms.

 Implementation Challenges and Best Practices